shihankanungo/shihankanungo.github.io/music-african.md

 title: The Sound of a Continent&mdash;Exploring African Music Genres
 ---

+About a month ago, I started a project to explore the vast realm of African music.
+While I have listened and enjoyed many African albums in the past, I have never (until now) made an organized effort to properly acquaint myself with the genre.

+Actually, it’s not so accurate to call this a “genre” of music.
 African music is as vast and varied as the continent itself.
 With more than 50 countries and thousands of ethnic groups, Africa has given rise to an astonishing range of musical styles.
 Rooted in traditions that span centuries, yet continually evolving in conversation with global sounds, African music is both local and universal.
 From spiritual rituals to political protest, from dance floors to world stages, it is the pulse of community life and a driving force of global popular culture.

+I hugely enjoyed the diversity of the music, but I noticed one common theme to almost all of the albums that I listened to: the music is intensely spiritual.
+I could tell that when they are playing, the musicians enter a state of “flow,” where the music transcends everything else.
+Different styles do this in different ways; but this aspect is always there, and this is what makes African music special.

-African music is often studied by geographic region, since local traditions, instruments, and cultural histories shape distinct musical identities. <br>
+African music is often studied by geographic region, since local traditions, instruments, and cultural histories shape distinct musical identities.

 <p align="center"><img src="/images/africa.png" width="600" /></p>